mendersoftware/mender-docs/02.Architecture/02.Device-authentication/docs.md

 Whether authentication will in fact be granted is driven by the user-facing **Device Admission** service.
-The user indicates via its API which devices should be accepted by the system, and the service syncs with Device Authentication which will in turn authenticate the device sucessfully.
+The user indicates via its API which devices should be accepted by the system, and the service syncs with Device Authentication which will in turn authenticate the device successfully.

 This can happen in either of two modes, or workflows, which will be described in full in the following section:
 * **preauthorization**, where a user adds the device a priori, before it ever submits an authentication request